-These measures should be both comprehensive enough to keep you safe without being so complicated that you will be locked out or be tempted to disable security altogether.
+Your security practices should be both comprehensive enough to keep you safe without being so complicated that you will be locked out or be tempted to disable security altogether:

 1: Store your wallet seed somewhere safe.

 People come to me when they lose their Bitcoins any number of ways, but the one common element in their stories is that they failed to save their recovery seed.
 Most modern wallets ask you to save your recovery seed/mnemonic phrase somewhere safe when you set up your wallet.
 You can keep it in a safe place (such as an actual safe) or an encrypted flash drive (I use Veracrypt).
 Triple-check both the words and the word order, as one person I worked with wrote down his seed incorrectly and lost all of his coins.